AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 2/readme.md

 Step 7 - Call the member functions read(), cal_net_sal(), display().

-Step 8 - returnn 0 to exit from the program execution.
+Step 8 - return 0 to exit from the program execution.